nhsconnect/Events-Management/pages/subscriptions/subscription_general_api_guidance.md

 ## NHS Numbers

-Any NHS numbers used when submitting a request to the NEMS subscription API SHALL have been traced against PDS (see the [Spine Core](https://developer.nhs.uk/apis/spine-core/pds_overview.html) specification for details).
+Any NHS numbers used when submitting a request to the NEMS subscription API SHALL be traced against PDS (see the [Spine Core](https://developer.nhs.uk/apis/spine-core/pds_overview.html) specification for details) before sending the request to the NEMS Subscription API .

+Level of NHS number validation required:

+- Suppliers SHALL have a way of validating/independently checking that the NHS number belongs to the patients.
+- Suppliers must be able to react to changes in a patients NHS Number and changes to their PDS record.
+Even if an NHS number has previously been validated, that NHS number could have since been invalidated, superseded, or similar.
+If a supplier cannot perform a PDS synchronisation or retrieve an NHS number for a patient, they will not be able to handle these eventualities and therefore will not be able to successfully setup subscriptions or updated subscriptions if the patients NHS Number changes.

 ## Endpoint Registration